benjaminparry/benjaminparry.github.io/_posts/2013-02-16-ground-zero.md

 It’s important to me that I understand what the technology I use actually does, and that I’m capable of controlling it the way I want to.

-When I first started using Sass I indenting as much as I saw fit unknowingly bloating the code way out of proportion.
+Back when I first started using Sass I indented as much as I saw fit unknowingly bloating the code way out of proportion.
 By the time I’d realized what I’d done it was too late and it took me a god while to unpick my mistake. *Lesson learned?* **Read The Manual Stupid!**

 I won’t lie, it’s going to a slow burn on the development of this site.
 There’s a few things I want to pick up on along the way: